JabRef/user-documentation/en/related-work/related-work.md

 # Related Work

-This page lists tools similar to JabRef JabRef.
+This page lists tools similar to JabRef.

 Please discuss with us at [the forum](http://discourse.jabref.org/) list if you miss features in JabRef being available at the other tools